 Today, in nearly every field of medicine, new and innovative therapies emerge that change lives for the better.
 But, over time, however, unanticipated complications can arise.
-Aligner therapy to move teeth (dominated by the brand Invisalign ®) is one such innovation.
+Invisalign® and aligner therapy to move teeth is one such innovation.
 It turns out aligner therapy can trigger jaw problems.

 Invisalign® & Aligner Therapy Move Teeth In Remarkable Ways